redcap3000/plaid_node_quickstart/README.md

 To run this application locally, first install it and then run either of the flows described below.
 Additionally, please also refer to the [Quickstart guide](https://plaid.com/docs/quickstart).

+## Why

+I wanted to get comfortable with Plaid for use with a small project with limited users (less than 10.)
+The quickstart has a lot, but the front end is too jquery for my tastes.
+The backend is missing a few calls, such as refreshToken and is probably a little too mouthy about enviornment variables.

+## Modifications

+refreshToken - invalidates and returns new token (mostly for testing purposes at this moment)

+## Plans

+Minimize jquery code, advanced visualizations, ability to send date parameters for applicable products.
+Coinbase-pro api integration

 ## Installing the quickstart app
 ``` bash
 git clone https://github.com/plaid/quickstart.git